kumaresh17/MusicSearch/README.md

 a.
 Code structure and software architecture and design - using MVVM CLEAN architecture.
 b.
 Combine used to bind VieModel to View.
 c.
 Unit test cases - With Mock APi call .
 d.
-UITest cases to valiate the home and detail screen UI elements.
+UITest cases to valiate the home and detail screen UI elements. ( Important note to test :- Simulator -> I/O - > Keyboard -> unselect connect to hardware keyboard to perform UI test, else test will crash as it won't be able to find the physical keyboard KEYS.
+Make sure physical keyboard comes up on the Simulator)
 e.
 XCTMetric Performance test case for XCTMemoryMetric with set baseline to cature any future regression related to leaks, heap allocations and fragementation.
 f.
 Coding best practice - Adopting to SOLID best principles, using of Protocol, extension, codable, dependency injection for better Testability, modularity, readability and scalability.
 g.
 Support dark mode - As all the colors are by default system color.